Jetro-Costa/sentinel/README.md

 ### Dependencies

-Make sure Python version 2.7.x or above is installed:
+Make sure git and Python version 2.7.x or above is installed:

     python --version